PanagopoulosGeorge/RTEC-agent/README.md

 # RTEC: Run-Time Event Calculus

 RTEC is an open-source [Event Calculus](https://en.wikipedia.org/wiki/Event_calculus) dialect optimised for data stream reasoning.
-It is written in Prolog and has been tested under [SWI-Prolog](https://www.swi-prolog.org/) and [YAP](https://en.wikipedia.org/wiki/YAP_(Prolog)) in Linux, MacOS and Windows.
+It is written in Prolog and has been tested under [SWI-Prolog](https://www.swi-prolog.org/) in Linux, MacOS and Windows.

 # License